RABAUL NATIONAL MASK FESTIVAL AND WARWAGIRA MUSIC FESTIVAL

 Itinerary

-9th July: Kinavai Ceremony on the beach, breakfast, full day at the festival
+8th July: Kinavai Ceremony on the beach, breakfast, full day at the festival.

-12th: Half-day tour to coconut oil factory, cocoa plantation, vanilla growing, Rabaul mangos (when in season), Bolsa, OR Mt Tarvuruvur Volcano hike
+10th: Half-day tour to coconut oil factory, cocoa plantation, vanilla growing, Rabaul mangos (when in season), Bolsa, OR Mt Tarvuruvur Volcano hike.
+Half-day at the festival.

 The National Mask Festival takes place every year in Rabaul and is run by the PNG National Cultural Commission.
 Highlighting Papua New Guinea’s mask culture, it attracts artists and performers nationwide.
 Many types of ancestor, spirit and tumbuan masks are visible, both old and recent.